 - Designing the system and components such that no crevices are present

-Crevice corrosion refers to the localized corrosion that occurs at the crevice or gap between two or more joining metals.
+Crevice corrosion refers to the localized corrosion at the crevice or gap between two or more joining metals.
 Crevice corrosion is a type of pitting corrosion that occurs specifically within the low flow region of a crevice.
-This type of attack is usually associated with small volumes of stagnant solution caused by holes, gaskets surface, lap joints, surface deposits, and crevice under bolt and rivets heads.
-The damage takes place due to the difference in constituents’ concentration, mainly oxygen, in the surfaces involved.
-Crevice corrosion can progress very rapidly (tens to hundreds of times faster than the normal rate of general corrosion in the same given solution).
+This type of attack is usually associated with small volumes of stagnant solution caused by holes, gaskets surface, lap joints, surface deposits, and crevices under bolt and rivets heads.
+The damage occurs due to the difference in constituents’ concentration, mainly oxygen, on the surfaces involved.
+Crevice corrosion can progress rapidly (tens to hundreds of times faster than the normal rate of general corrosion in the same given solution).